Skip to content

 According as circumstances are favorable, one should modify one’s plans.

 It doesn’t matter how strong, fast, or organized you are.
 The only thing that matters is how well you can adapt to change.
-The spoils of victory have always gone to whoever can anticipate the changes in their environment and quickly create a plan to capitalize on those changes.
+The spoils of victory have always gone to whoever can anticipate the changes in their environment and quickly create a plan to capitalize on them.
+Sun Tzu then says:

 sun tzu art of war quotes "Do not repeat the tactics which have gained you one victory, but let your methods be regulated by the infinite variety of circumstances."